amacdougall/alpha-counter/README.md

 ## Deployment

+`deploy.sh` performs the following steps:

+1. Do an advanced compile.
+1. Set dev-resources/public/index.html to the production version.
-`deploy.sh` just rsyncs the relevant files to yomicounter.com.
-If you're a project collaborator, I can set you up.
+1. Rsync the relevant files to the server.
+1. Set dev-resources/public/index.html back to the dev version.
+1. Do a dev compile.

+For the rsync to succeed, you must be authorized for SSH on my server.
+Yes, this whole thing is pretty brittle, but I don't expect a lot of collaborators in the first place.